Surrogacy: China

-Particularly in China, surrogacy operates within a legally gray area.
-Scholars mostly claim that surrogacy incites social instability both for the Chinese Government and the public, such as civil disputes, gender disproportion, crime, and the spread of disease.
-However, no law legislation or enforcement has been published against surrogacy, whether it is a surrogate mother or a connecting third agency, despite the state government's attitude to ban such practice.

-Any medical organization involved in surrogacy will be considered as law violation, including any institution that organizes, implements, or facilitates egg retrieval and sale of women.
-Statistics found more than 400 surrogacy agencies facilitate the birth of more than 10,000 surrogate children every year on average — operating underground with legal prohibitions.
+In China, surrogacy operates within a legal grey area.
+In 2001, the Ministry of Health issued a decree that banned surrogacy, but there is no national law that prohibits surrogacy.
+The government frequently punishes doctors and hospitals involved in the practice.
+Any medical organization involved in surrogacy is considered in violation, including any institution that organizes, implements, or facilitates egg retrieval and sale.
+However, investigations in 2014 and 2019 found that more than 400 surrogacy agencies facilitated the birth of more than 10,000 surrogate children each year.

 Due to such blurry legal issues, surrogate mothers have become an underprivileged group facing the oppression of women's reproductive rights and the lack of formal legal restrictions.
 Many of the conditions they should have, such as emotional caring and social resources, are absent, as research claiming that surrogacy contracts usually blindly meet client needs while ignoring the health and well-being of the surrogate mothers.
 They are marginalized by society and lack the companionship of their partners and legitimate medical health checkups during the nearly one year of pregnancy.

+Some scholars claim that surrogacy incites social instability both for the Chinese government and the public, such as civil disputes, gender disproportion, crime, and the spread of disease.
+Surrogacy has been argued to contradict traditional Chinese values related to blood ties and family ties.